-- Using the Pressure Cooker setting (or Manual depending on your model) manually set the cook time to 6 minutes.
+- Using the Pressure Cooker setting (or Manual depending on your model) manually set the cooking time to 6 minutes.
 Press Start.

-- When the Instant Pot timer is done, carefully press the NPR button on the back of the pressure cooker.
+- When the Instant Pot timer is done, do a quick release of the remaining pressure.

 - Once the steam is fully released, carefully remove your Instant Pot lid.